 As written, the pasta is 100 percent vegetarian.
 If you’d like it to be entirely vegan (or dairy-free), feel free to leave out the Parmesan.
 Instead, get that savory, umami flavor with a few dashes of nutritional yeast or experiment with any number of vegan Parmesan or other dairy-free cheeses in the marketplace.
 Plenty are surprisingly tasty.

-I made this quick Summer Vegetable Pasta a few nights ago for the kids and my friend Alyssa.
+I made this quick summer pasta a few nights ago for the kids and my friend Alyssa.
 We had it with salad greens pulled from my garden and a couple of glasses of bubbly while a strawberry rhubarb pie cooled on the counter.
 Even though we were home, it felt like vacation.
 Even my kids thought so.

 Since summer is hardly a time you want to be indoors cooking, I’ve kept this recipe entry-level easy.
 Here’s how: